Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Mission accomplished: This definitely started making me very popular with the new group of people.
 People hate hangovers almost as much as they love alcohol.

 It was a shock to the whole neighborhood.
-There’s now a freshly planted tree with a plaque beside it in his honor on the 5th hole, right next to a par 3 green.
-While I never met him… I think about him every time I play the hole and wonder how I might be able to do something about preventing stories like this in the future.
-His name was Travis.
+There’s now a freshly planted tree with a plaque beside it in his honor on the 7th hole, right next to a par 5 tee box.
+While I never met him… I think about his story every time I play the hole and wonder how I might be able to do something about preventing stories like this in the future.

-In our first 3 years of business, Cheers already has 300,000+ regular customers, has sold 10+ million doses, has reached 50+ million unique Americans reached with advertisements an average of 10 times each on Facebook/Instagram alone, and has 2+ million website visitors each year.
+In our first 4 years of business, Cheers already has 350,000+ regular customers, has sold 16+ million doses, has reached 50+ million unique Americans with advertisements an average of 10 times each on Facebook/Instagram alone, and has 2+ million website visitors each year.
 These numbers continue to grow rapidly year after year.

 As a startup focused on alcohol-related health, and dealing with people (such as ourselves) who are drinkers, we don’t believe there is a company better situated to tackle the habits and risk factors surrounding liver health.

 The liver is an incredible organ.
-It’s the only organ that can regenerate itself as long as enough healthy tissue remains to make the process occur—something that even the greeks knew two millennia ago as told in the tale of Prometheus.
+It’s able to regenerate itself as long as enough healthy tissue remains to make the process occur—something that even the Greeks knew two millennia ago, as told in the tale of Prometheus.

-So even if you believe you have already damaged your liver too much throughout the years… the fact of the matter is that it is basically never too late to start.
-The liver is extremely resilient in its ability to heal itself after years of abuse once best practices are adopted.
+So even if you believe you have already damaged your liver too much throughout the years… the fact of the matter is that you can still make changes to improve the health of your liver.
+The liver is very resilient in its ability to heal itself after years of abuse once best practices are adopted.

 If you look at the United States as a whole based on alcohol consumption, it can really be broken down into 3 groups:

-The US CDC defines “heavy drinking” as 2 drinks a day for men and 1 drink a week for women.
+The US CDC defines “heavy drinking” as more than 2 drinks a day for men and 1 drink a day for women.
 If taken to its max, this ends up “allowing” for 14 drinks a week for men and 7 drinks a week for women.
 After that, the CDC, your doctor, etc. are going to consider you a “heavy drinker”.

 If you’re a Special Occasion-er or a Never Drinker, then 7–14 drinks a week likely sounds like a lot.
 “Who could drink that much every week?”